NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 \subsection{Neural Representation}

-Along with the rise of deep learning, representing volumes using neural networks became actively explored.
-From occupancy field~\cite{mescheder2019occupancy,peng2020convolutional}, implicit surface like SDF~\cite{michalkiewicz2019implicit,park2019deepsdf}, to multi-dimensional data like radiance field~\cite{mildenhall2020nerf} are encoded using neural networks.
-Most of these studies utilize coordinate-based neural networks and feature mapping/encoding techniques such as SIREN~\cite{sitzmann2020implicit}, Fourier Feature Mapping~\cite{tancik2020fourfeat}, and Neural Hashgrid~\cite{mueller2022instant} have been introduced to improve the convergence.
+The idea of utilizing neural networks to represent volumetric data is by no means novel.
+Examples include occupancy field~\cite{mescheder2019occupancy,peng2020convolutional}, implicit surface like SDF~\cite{michalkiewicz2019implicit,park2019deepsdf,mescheder2019occnet,chen2018impdec,tang2020deep,tang2018real}, and multi-dimensional data like radiance field~\cite{mildenhall2020nerf} are encoded using neural networks.
+Most of these studies utilize coordinate-based neural networks and feature mapping/encoding techniques such as SIREN~\cite{sitzmann2020implicit}, Fourier Feature Mapping~\cite{tancik2020fourfeat}, and Neural Hashgrid~\cite{mueller2022instant}.
+We refer readers to \cite{xie2022nf} for a general survey on neural fields.